yangruipro/yangruipro.github.io/_pages/about.md

 Updates
 ======
-* [2020.11] Our work "A Saliency Guided Vehicle Targer Detection Method for Airborne SAR Images"</a> has been accpted by the 7th China High Resolution Earth Observation Conference (Outstanding paper).
+* [2020.11] Our work "A Saliency Guided Vehicle Targer Detection Method for Airborne SAR Images" has been accpted by the 7th China High Resolution Earth Observation Conference (Outstanding paper).
 * [2020.04] Our work <a href="https://www.igarss2020.org/view_paper.php?PaperNum=3425" target="_blank">"Learning Relation by Graph Neural Network for SAR Image Few-shot Learning"</a> has been accpted by IGRASS2020 (oral presentation).
 * [2019.04] Our work <a href="https://www.igarss2019.org/Papers/AcceptedPapers.asp" target="_blank">"A Class Activation Mapping Guided Adversarial Training Method for Land-use Classification and Object Detection"</a> has been accpted by IGRASS2019 (oral presentation).
 * [2019.03] Our work <a href="https://ieeexplore.ieee.org/document/8681159" target="_blank">"Dynamic Fractal Texture Analysis for PolSAR Land Cover Classification" </a> has been accpted by IEEE TGRS.